 So, when I started to put the Knightsbridge Collection call for submission together, I used Pinterest to gather images for designers to pull from.
 Here's a little sampling below, but you can see the full board, here.
 Taking inspiration from vintage fisherman sweaters, menswear, texture and cables, the mood board swiftly turned into my dream closet.

 Humphrey was inspired by long sweater coats that have been popping up recently.
 I loved how effortless the long sweater looked in the inspiration images that I knew that's what I wanted for my design.
-Below are a couple of images that became my final inspiration for Humphrey, with more on my Pinterest board, here.

 I like to use a couple of outlets to look for inspiration: vintage, what's in retail stores, and runway trends.
 These three criterium all go through the, "would I wear and want this?" test when narrowing down my initial image search.
 Yes, that floor length sweater is gorgeous, but I'd constantly step on the hem.
 Plus, by the time it was finally time to divide for the armhole, I would have bound off to make it a blanket - like most knitters, I want to knit something engaging but not monotonous that won't take me a lifetime to complete.